 In reality, even for the Chinese, when talking about “radicals” there’s a certain ambiguity because today this word is used indifferently to indicate two different concepts: let’s see which.

 The basic function of the radicals, the ones for which the system itself was created, is for consulting a dictionary.
 In this case we’re speaking about “radicals for consulting the dictionary” 检字部首 (jiǎnzì bùshǒu).

-The majority of Chinese dictionaries start with an index of radicals (部首检字表, bùshǒu jiǎnzìbiǎo), where characters are grouped under the reference root as in the first dictionaries.
+The majority of Chinese dictionaries start with an index of radicals (部首检字表, bùshǒu jiǎnzìbiǎo), where characters are grouped under the reference radical as in the first dictionaries.

-In a dictionary the section of all characters contained within a specific root is called by the name of the root followed by 部 (bù).
-In the section “言部” (yán bù), for example, all the characters containing the root of the word are gathered, under “雨部” (yǔ bù) all those with the root of rain and so on.
-Usually the root under which the character is found is on the left or above (but not necessarily).
+In a dictionary, the section of all characters contained within a specific radical is called by the name of the radical followed by 部 (bù).
+In the section “言部” (yán bù), for example, all the characters containing the radical of the word are gathered, under “雨部” (yǔ bù) all those with the radical of rain and so on.
+Usually, the radical under which the character is found is on the left or above (but not necessarily).